Can an Emergency Dentist Save a Tooth Hit by Baseball?

 Most Common Baseball Injuries and Their Handling by an Emergency Dentist

 A knocked-out tooth refers to a tooth that is fully forced out of its socket.
 When a tooth gets broken, no part of it is left inside the mouth.
 A gap is created in the smile, where the tooth was earlier present.
 Loss of a tooth by injury may cause bleeding and lead to an aching mouth.
 This is a dental emergency.

 To save an adult tooth, the patient must carefully collect the broken tooth.
 The patient should retrieve the tooth by its crown- the visible part of the tooth.
 Then, rinse off the tooth’s root with running water and try re-inserting it in the empty socket, right away.

 An emergency dentist helps by re-implanting the tooth in its socket.
-The tooth is stabilized by bonding it to the adjacent teeth using a splint.
-The splint is left undisturbed for 7-10 days.
+A splint is used to stabilize the tooth by bonding it to the adjacent teeth.
+The splint is then left undisturbed for a period of 7-10 days.

 At this time, the ligaments get time to heal.
 In case, the tooth is also fractured, the dentist may leave the splint for at least 6 weeks.
 However, if the tooth pulp is damaged, root canal treatment followed by a dental crown can help save the tooth.

 If the lost tooth is not of an adult, it may not be an urgent situation.
 In that case, a spacer might be recommended to ensure that the underlying adult tooth gets enough space to erupt right.

 2. Fractured Tooth